24-hour intervention is available through the Chicago Rape Crisis Hotline (888) 293-2080.

 Mujeres provides survivors with short-term individual counseling, a 15-week educational group and an ongoing support group.
 Counseling sessions help reduce a survivor’s symptoms and offer stability.
 The ongoing group offers survivors the opportunity to share experiences with other survivors and to build a support system.
 A therapist is also available to work with survivors whose lives have been severely affected by sexual violence.
 The therapy can be short or long-term based on the clients’ needs.

-Mujeres has contracts with 3 hospitals in the area- Mercy, St. Anthony and Norwegian American.
-Whenever a patient at one of these hospitals identifies as having been sexually assaulted the hospitals gets in touch with Mujeres.
-A medical advocate provided by Mujeres can accompany the survivor.
+Mujeres partners with three hospitals in the area- Mercy, St. Anthony, Norwegian American, and the Veteran's Administration hospital for medical advocacy.
 The medical advocate explains the medical and criminal justice processes to survivors.
 The advocate also discusses the survivor’s rights and options to ensure that they receive the treatment they deserve.

 Mujeres also assists survivors to work with the police and with the judicial system.
 A court advocate can accompany survivors to the police station to assist with filing a police report, and to court for hearings.
 The advocate can also assist a survivor with obtaining a civil-no-contact-order, a stalking-no-contact-order or an order of protection.
 The court advocate may also attend court related appointments and meetings with the survivor.

-In addition to the services Mujeres provides directly to sexual assault survivors, Mujeres also educates the community and trains other individuals who can help survivors, such as police, church leaders and medical professionals.
+In addition to the services Mujeres provides directly to sexual assault survivors, Mujeres also educates the community and trains other individuals who can help survivors, such as police, church leaders, school personnel and medical professionals.
 A 42-hour training that is certified by the Illinois Coalition Against Sexual Assault is also provided for anyone interested in becoming a volunteer with the program.

 The Sexual Assault Program includes U-Visa and VAWA assistance.